AlessandroAnnini/micro-agi-js/README.md

 ## 🎥 Demo (example/index.js)

 As you can see the agent, to respond to the user's question, taps into the swapi service to retrieve the information and then uses the OpenAI API to generate the response.
-In prticular there is no way to have a right response unless **the agent is able to understand that it has to use different services more than once**.
+In particular there is no way to have a right response unless **the agent is able to understand that it has to use different services more than once**.
 You can see the inner working of the agent

 [![asciicast](https://asciinema.org/a/pa8hSexSSHlM4rGz3dupeW6N9.svg)](https://asciinema.org/a/pa8hSexSSHlM4rGz3dupeW6N9)